The Cretaceous-Paleogene Deccan Traps

 The Cretaceous-Paleogene (K/Pg) Deccan Traps of is one of the largest continental flood basalt provinces on earth.
 It covers an area of more than 500,000 km2 in western and central India and a large additional area offshore of western India.
 The estimated volume exceeds ~512,000 km3.
 It predominantly consists of a nearly-horizontal, sub-aerially erupted basaltic lava sequence with a maximum thickness of ~3.4 km.
 The lavas were emplaced by catastrophic eruptions that have been implicated as a major cause for the K/Pg mass extinctions.
 The Deccan province is located at the northern end of a hot spot track that originates at the Reunion Islands in Indian Ocean where a volcano is still active.
 Along the hot spot track, the basalts show a northward age progression with the ~66 Ma Deccan basalts being the oldest.
 Basalts of similar composition and age also occur on the submarine Mascarene Plateau and Seychelles Islands in Indian Ocean, indicating that these regions were adjacent to the Indian west coast at the time of the Deccan eruptions.

-There is a region of anomalous mantle perturbation north of Mumbai that may have originated by the impingement of a deep mantle plume in the lower crust.
+There is a region of anomalous mantle perturbation north of Mumbai that may have originated by the impingement of a deep mantle plume at the base of the lithosphere.
 Two and three-dimensional gravity modeling indicates the presence of mafic-ultramafic bodies in the upper crust.
-These include a large north-south elongated body south of the anomalous region along the western continental margin rift, and smaller bodies along the east-west intra-continental Narmada-Tapti Rift.
+These include a large north-south elongated body south of the anomalous region along the N-S oriented western continental margin rift, and smaller bodies along the ENE-WSW oriented intra-continental Narmada-Tapti Rift in western and central India.
 Incompatible trace element variations in the basalts indicate that the parental mantle-derived melts evolved by fractional crystallization without crustal assimilation in the anomalous region, but with significant crustal assimilation away from the region.
 The upper crustal mafic bodies in the Narmada-Tapti Rift probably formed by emplacement of mantle-derived magma through eastward channeling along the rift.

 The Early Cretaceous Rajmahal Traps